NCHC Scholar-Athlete of the Year

-The NCHC Scholar-Athlete of the Year is an annual award given out at the conclusion of the National Collegiate Hockey Conference regular season to the best defensive forward in the conference.
+The NCHC Scholar-Athlete of the Year is an annual award given out at the conclusion of the National Collegiate Hockey Conference regular season to a player with at least a 3.5 grade point average and significant on and off ice contributions to their team, campus, and community.
 Each team selects a player from their own roster to be on the conference Scholar-Athlete Team.
 The coaches of each NCHC team then vote to determine the Scholar-Athlete of the Year.

 The Scholar-Athlete of the Year was first awarded in 2014 and is a successor to the CCHA Scholar-Athlete of the Year which was discontinued after the conference dissolved due to the 2013–14 NCAA conference realignment.